AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## God's Fatherhood.

 The talismanic word of the Alexandrian fathers, as of the New Testament, was father.
-This word, as now, unlocked all mysteries, God\'s solved all problems, and all the enigmas of time and eternity.
+This word, as now, unlocked all mysteries, God's solved all problems, and all the enigmas of time and eternity.
 Holding God as Father, punishment was held to be remedial, and therefore restorative, and final recovery from sin universal.
 It was only when the Father was